A Pathway to Healing through Cannabis Health Equity

 Another helpful way to describe health equity is as the sum of 4 pillars:

 Economic Equity: The assuredness of 1) economic reciprocity and 2) fair access to opportunities and services that a) secure and grow economic resources such as income, savings, assets, and capital, and b) bring personal and collective agency over the flow of economic resources through a household or community.

-Environmental Equity: The assuredness of access to and maintenance of 1) clean air, water, land, and soil, 2) clean, natural, and safe outdoor spaces, 3) clean and safe indoor spaces, and 4) clean, safe, and consistent housing options.
+Environmental Equity: The assuredness of access to and maintenance of 1) clean air, water, land, soil, and food 2) clean, natural, and safe outdoor spaces, 3) clean and safe indoor spaces, and 4) clean, safe, and consistent housing options.

 Human Equity: The assuredness of access to experiences, opportunities, and resources that optimize 1) an individual’s knowledge, skills, ability, capability, adaptability, introspection, empathy, enlightenment, self-regard, and self-actualization, and 2) their physical, mental, and spiritual fitness.

 Social Equity: The assuredness of fairness in policy, regulation, and in the distribution of social resources and services to ensure that policy, social constructs, and institutional practices 1) assure economic, environmental, and human equity, 2) demonstrate cultural respect and preservation, and 3) facilitate the social belonging, cooperation, cohesion, trust, participation, protection, and productivity of all people.

 Health equity depends on maximizing each pillar across all demographics of all people within a society, and the CHEM Pillars of Health Equity™ creates for us a rubric through which our progress towards prosperity can be assessed, tended, monitored, measured, scaled, and assured.